LevelbossMike/ember-statecharts/tests/dummy/app/templates/docs/statecharts.md

 # Working with statecharts

-## `xstate`
+## `XState`
-Everything that `ember-statecharts` is doing is powered by the wonderful [`xstate`-library](https://xstate.js.org/).
-The [`xstate`-guides](https://xstate.js.org/docs/) provide extensive documentation about how to write statechart-configurations - please make use of this invaluable resource.
+Everything that `ember-statecharts` is doing is powered by the wonderful [`XState`-library](https://xstate.js.org/).
+The [`XState`-guides](https://xstate.js.org/docs/) provide extensive documentation about how to write statechart-configurations - please make use of this invaluable resource.

-`ember-statecharts` is trying to provide a thin layer over `xstate`'s apis and make it as easy as possible to use all of `xstate`'s functionality with `Ember.js`.
-It makes sure your statecharts play nice with the Ember-runloop, will wait for `xstate`-delays etc. when testing your applications and takes care of cleaning up your statecharts when components get destroyed.
+`ember-statecharts` is trying to provide a thin layer over `XState`'s apis and make it as easy as possible to use all of `XState`'s functionality with `Ember.js`.
+It makes sure your statecharts play nice with the Ember-runloop, will wait for `XState`-delays etc. when testing your applications and takes care of cleaning up your statecharts when components get destroyed.

 ## Authoring `statechart`-configurations